 STATS 784 : Statistical Data Mining

 This course was the first in the department on data mining and was (and still is) intended to be both practical and theoretical.
 Anybody wanting to use R for regression or classification on big data sets should benefit, as well as research students.
 So we will look at some statistical theory and practical aspects of data mining.
 This provides an opportunity to encounter some trendy methods such as random forests.
-It will have a significant coursework component, most of it being computer work.
-I may try let you work with at least one `large' data set, and there may be some R programming.
+There will be a significant coursework component, most of it being computer work.
+I might try let you work with at least one `large' data set.
+Students need to do some basic R programming.
 Students are required to have a good background in statistics---both theoretically and computationally (R).
 The early diagnostic quiz will help assess your background---students MUST have a reasonably strong STATISTICS background, especially those with a computer science background.
 Note that the following topics from the Course Prescription will not be covered: data warehouses, security and meta-analysis.

 Capabilities Developed in this Course